adl1995/opencv-proposal/application.md

 Background
 ------

 In my previous semester, I enrolled myself in Digital Image Processing course.
 During the tenure of this course I implemented filters (Gaussian, Sobel, Prewitt, Laplacian), edge detectors (Canny, Marr Hildreth), morphological operators (Covex hulling, Erosion, Dilation), object detectors (Generalized Hough transform, simple convolution), and seam carvers.
-These were implemented purely in Python, making no use of any library other than ``Numpy`` and ``Matplotlib``.
-This attenuated my interest in Computer Vision and I have been an active researcher since then.
+These were implemented purely in Python, making no use of external libraries other than ``Numpy`` and ``Matplotlib``.
+This attenuated my interest in Computer Vision and I have been an active researcher in the domain since then.
 I have showcased these project on my [GitHub profile](https://github.com/adl1995).
 The most interesting algorithm I implemented was [Generalized Hough Tranfrom](https://github.com/adl1995/generalised-hough-transform).
 I was amazed as to how something as simple as an equation of line could lead to detection of objects in images.
 Although my implementation was only scale invariant, I plan on extending this invariancy to orientation as well.

-Apart from this, I have also been a PHP web developer for almost two years, and I have worked on multitude of project ranging for SaaS to e-commerce websites.
+Apart from this, I have also been a PHP web developer for almost two years, and I have worked on multitude of projects ranging for SaaS to e-commerce websites.
 I work remotely on [Upwork](https://www.upwork.com/freelancers/~018e56b8591046f889) and [Fiverr](https://www.fiverr.com/adl1995).
 My clients are either IT organizations or independent contractors.
 I have also worked on web automation and data scraping using ``Selenium`` and ``BeautifulSoup``.
 Although these skills are not required for this organization and have no direct links in my proposed project, it shows that I am persistent and hard-working.
 The skills that I acquire are through self learning and consistency.
 Currently I am building an application using [Google Application Engine](https://github.com/adl1995/zoho-portal).

 #### Why me? ####

 I started collaborating with Open Source organizations for only about a month now, and my experience has been excellent so far.
 The mentors have been very kind, welcoming and have provided assistance along the way.
 Given my background in Computer Vision and being good at problem solving, I firmly believe this prestigious organization and its users will benefit by this features' addition in the library.
-For me it would provide a working ground knowledge on how to tackle things in real life.
+It would also provide me with a working ground knowledge on how to tackle things in real life.

 Pull requests
 -------

 For the past few weeks I have made numerous commits concered with current documentation.
 I then opened up a Pull Request (https://github.com/opencv/opencv/pull/8253) which finally got merged.
-Also, I created this issue (https://github.com/opencv/opencv/issues/8260) regarding the current Doxygen documentation.
-My suggestion was to put all the 'repeated' information in a main view and extend the sub-views from it.
+Also, I created this issue (https://github.com/opencv/opencv/issues/8260) regarding the current ``Doxygen`` documentation.
+My suggestion was to put all the 'repeated' information in a main view and extend sub-views from it.
 This saves time and allows the editor to make changes in only one file.
 Although these are all documentation changes, I believe them to be crucial for new users of OpenCV or any tool for that matter.
 It creates a 'welcoming' sense for the user.

 Apart from this, I created some C++ scripts locally utilizing the various features offered by OpenCV.